oneall/php-api-examples/README.md

 Usage
 -----

-Setup your OneAll Site Credentials in the **lib/config.ini** file before being able to use examples.
+* Setup your OneAll Site Credentials in the **lib/config.ini** file before being able to use examples.
+* Update example files with your own values (token, ...)
+* And execute PHP examples files.

 Documentation
 -------------